bozsahin/ccglab/README.md

 </code>

-For your info: that's what the installer does, from fetching lalrparser.lisp to setting variables, paths and bash files.
+That's what the installer does, from fetching lalrparser.lisp to setting variables, paths and bash files.

 enjoy.--Cem Bozsahin